Can Dogs Eat Broccoli? Yes, in Moderation

 Antioxidants

 Broccoli has multiple antioxidants which help in protecting heart health.
-Many prevent various cancer.
+Many prevent various cancers.
 It also has anti-inflammatory properties.
 It fights free radicals present in the body.

 Digestive system

-Broccoli has high fiber content, and that's why it is tolerated well by the body and proves to be the best for a dog's digestive system.
+Broccoli has a high fibre content, and that is why it is tolerated well by the body and proves to be the best for a dog’s digestive system.
 It also reduces the chance of constipation and other digestive issues.
 Broccoli reduces gastric irritation.

 Immune system

 The immune system plays a major role in fighting against diseases.
-It is the body's defense mechanism.
-It also helps in boosting the immune system of the dogs.
+It is the body’s defence mechanism.
+It also helps boost the immune system of dogs.

 Brocolli is filled with health benefits, so yes, dogs can eat them once in a while.
-Too much broccoli is not great but feeding them in moderation is always a good idea to give them change their taste buds.
+Too much broccoli is not great, but feeding them in moderation is always a good idea to change their taste buds.

-Brocolli is good in many ways, as it reduces constipation, reduces choking hazards if given in portion control.
+Brocolli is good in many ways, as it reduces constipation and choking hazards if given in portion control.

 Dogs can eat raw broccoli as well as boiled or steamed broccoli.
 Always keep in mind that no extra oil and preservatives can be added to the dog’s broccoli as it might lead to stomach upset.

-Dog's health is more important for surviving for a longer period of time.
+A dog’s health is more important for surviving for a longer period.
 Broccoli served steamed along with other vegetables can be used to treat the dog as a healthy snack.
-Dogs eat cucumbers along with broccoli and another healthy vegetable.
+Dogs eat cucumbers along with broccoli and other healthy vegetables.

 Can dogs eat broccoli Stems?

 Dogs can eat broccoli stems, but only if cut and given into small bite-sized pieces.
-Broccoli Stem is thick and is known to cause obstruction in the gut.
+Broccoli Stem is thick and is known to obstruct the gut.

-It can also lead to choking hazards, so broccoli stems should always be given in a minimal amount that too after cutting them into small bite-sized pieces.
+It can also lead to choking hazards, so broccoli stems should always be given in a minimal amount after cutting them into small bite-sized pieces.

 A large dog can eat broccoli stems.
 Choking hazards might lead to the death of small dogs.
 It can also cause stomach pain in smaller dogs.